coreyphillips/moonshine/README.md

         * For providing a simple and flexible way to interact with the Bitcoin network.
     * [Lightning-App](https://github.com/lightninglabs/lightning-app)
         * For providing the initial inspiration for the main UI of this app and for providing a wonderful guide/example of how to implement Lightning via Neutrino.
+    * Testers!
+        * Thank you for the encouragement, exceptional feedback and help troubleshooting throughout the development process.
+You are a large part of what makes this community great.
+Thank you!